 That invigorating feeling you get when you massage your scalp with a scalp brush is believed to be the result of stimulating blood flow to the area.
 Increasing blood circulation can help promote growth of both skin and hair.
 It may also help strengthen and thicken the hair shaft as new healthy hair grows.

 Regular scalp massaging using your scalp brush bristles may also promote skin healing and regeneration because you are stimulating the skin.
 The key though to getting the most out of your scalp brush is proper usage.
 We recommend gently massaging in circular motions with the scalp brush 3-4 times a week.
 Pressing too hard and using too often can leave the scalp tender rather than invigorated and cleansed.
 And of course, never use the scalp brush on broken skin.

 So now you know how scalp brushes can be helpful in promoting scalp health.
 But with so many options on the market, how will you find one you love?

 Of course, to fight dandruff, you need a science-based professional dandruff treatment made with effective, proven ingredients.
 And to fight dry hair and hair breakage you need hair care products made with clean, safe, and nourishing formulas.

 Sound about right?
 Good.
 Learn how Jupiter is making elevated scalp and hair care a reality.

-Our exfoliating scalp brush helps remove build-up from flaking, styling products, or other impurities.
-Gently dry brush the scalp in circular motions before washing, or in the shower while you lather your shampoo with gentle front-to-back strokes.
+Our exfoliating scalp brush helps remove build-up from flaking, styling products, or anything you don’t want in your hair.
 Added bonus: a cleaner scalp means thicker and healthier looking hair.
 It just so happens to feel really really good, too.